If the accused person is found guilty of the crime committed against you, you may be able to claim compensation from them.

 - call the Vicims of Crime Helpline on 1800 819 817 and ask to speak to the Victims Register.

-Keep in mind that there are other ways to get compensation if you've been affected by crime.
+Keep in mind that there are other ways to get financial assistance if you've been affected by crime.

-Read more about other types of compensation for victims of crime.
+Read more about other types of financial assistance for victims of crime.